followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownMenu/dxDropDownMenu.md

 <!--fullDescription-->
 The **DropDownMenu** widget is a UI element (a button or a toolbar item) that displays a drop-down menu when clicked.

-You can create a widget using one of the following approaches.
+You can create the widget using one of the following approaches.

 - **jQuery**
  Use the `dxDropDownMenu` jQuery plug-in.